OliverOrd/amazon-autobuy-bot/README.md

 <br/>

-### You are about ready to get your item from Currys PC.
+### You are almost ready to get your item from Amazon.

 Rename the file ```secrets-template.yaml``` to ```secrets.yaml``` and fill in your personal details.